13luiscabral13/SDLE/docs/Design.md

 ## 3. Cloud

-Clients will connect to the same proxy.
-This will enable:
+In this cloud-based system, clients connect to a central proxy server.
+This architecture offers several key advantages:

 - An end-to-end system without the user being aware of the cloud implementation, including details such as the number of available servers or their corresponding addresses;
 - Elimination of the need for a fixed connection between the client and server or a fixed number of servers always available;

 The implemented proxy serves an additional crucial function: load balancing [N], which prevents performance loss or bottlenecks in exhaustive requests to a single server, thereby enhancing the overall system efficiency.
-This load balancing can be achieved using the ZeroMQ library [N], with ROUTER-REQ connections in both the frontend (client-proxy connection) and the backend (proxy-server connection).
+This load balancing can be achieved using the ZeroMQ library, with ROUTER-REQ connections in both the frontend (client-proxy connection) and the backend (proxy-server connection).
 However, it is important to note that the proxy becomes a potential point of failure in the system.

 ![Local First Schema](../imgs/Local.png)
 <p align=center>Figure 3: Proxy as load balancer</p>

 The core of the solution lies in the strategic management and distribution of data.
 The proposals for replication and sharding are directly informed by the architecture of Amazon Dynamo [N], providing a concrete and proven strategy for achieving scalability and resilience.

+Figure 4

 As stated in [Figure 4], the server-side application will also have three threads, with proper concurrency control, to perform essential tasks: client request management, fault tolerance, and replication.